Internal Server Error Help, 500 Error

 With SSH (shell) access, you can view the processes running on your account.
 Type this command:

 Or type the following command to view a specific user's account.
 (Be sure to replace the username with the actual username.):

 ps faux |grep username

-Once you have the process ID (pid), type the following command to kill the specific process.
+Type the following command to kill the specific process once the process ID (pid).
 (Be sure to replace pid with the actual process ID.):

 kill -9 pid

 Faulty third-party themes or plugins (for WordPress websites)

 Faulty themes or plugins may also cause a 500 Internal Server Error page for WordPress websites.
 Before looking into faulty themes, you may need to find out which plugin is causing the 500 error.
 A 500 error page (possibly) generated by a plugin can be fixed by disabling and enabling the plugins one by one.
 Once the faulty plugin is identified, you may need to deactivate it.
 Ensure to inform to create a backup of the website first before making any changes to the website.